Archive | Research Papers RSS feed for this section

 Effects of Revisions on Recession Forecasting

 Economic time series used in measuring business cycles and forecasting recessions are subject to revisions and re-benchmarking.
 Over time, more up-to-date and accurate data become available and time series are revised to reflect the updates.
 Some economic time series are subject to more drastic revisions than others.
-For example, the unemployment rate is subject to […]
+For example, the unemployment rate is subject to far smaller revisions than a broader time series such as GDP which is known to encounter very large revisions.
+Each instance of an update or […]

 Read full story · Comments are closed